carriekkim/ceme-website/design-plan/design-journey.md

 - 3. Our Events
 >Layout One Wide
 ![Layout One Wide ](images/oureventslayoutonewide.jpg)
+>Wide: For my wide version, I lined up the navigation bar menu to the right and the logo on the same line to the left so it is efficient to know the content organization.
+I decided to put carousel under the title as well as a main content with the events content and the Upcoming Events sharing the same flexbox.
+They are relevant, the users can think about attending their events as they are learning about what they’re reading.
+Finally, we ended with the footer of the contact information as the common design pattern.
+When we incorporate these types of choices, it is easy to reach the client’s goal of making their site accessible and visually appealing to the audience.
+>
 >Layout Two Wide
 ![Layout Two Wide ](images/oureventslayouttwowide.jpg)
+>Wide: For my wide version, I lined up the navigation bar menu to the right and the logo on the same line to the left so it is efficient to know the content organization.
+I decided to put carousel under the title.
+What is different about the layout is there is a flexbox of the categories of the upcoming events.
+This way, the audience can easily see the variety of their events.
+Next, I decided to put images and specific event on the left alternatively for a visually appealing design so that the images would intrigue the audience to attend those events.
+Finally, we ended with the footer of the contact information as the common design pattern.
+When we incorporate these types of choices, it is easy to reach the client’s goal of making their site accessible and visually appealing to the audience.
+>
 >Layout One Narrow
 ![Layout One Narrow ](images/oureventslayoutonenarrow.jpg)
+>Narrow: First, I started with the logo in the left, and added the hamburger menu button on the right.
+There is a carousel of images of CEME’s events to show their events before the text content.
+I then listed the events and a sidebar of upcoming events under for call to action events.
+Finally, there is a footer that says their contact information.
+Overall, I ensured that the margins are equally spaced out so it is not difficult for them to read and it will be easy for them understand the break in the section.
+I wanted to implement a typical narrow screen design with hamburger menu interactivity as well as carousel to evoke a sense of their goals and community through the images.
+>
 >Layout Two Narrow
 ![Layout Two Narrow ](images/oureventslaouttwonarrow.jpg)
+>Narrow: First, I started with the logo in the left, and added the hamburger menu button on the right.
+There is a carousel of images of CEME’s events to show their events before the text content.
+What was different was how we separated Upcoming Events into three categories of different bordered text.
+I listed their events with corresponding images and finally, there is a footer that says their contact information.
+I wanted to implement a typical narrow screen design with hamburger menu interactivity as well as carousel to evoke a sense of their goals and community through the images.
+The essential goal of this design is to distinctively showcase their events based on category.

 - 4. Join Us
 >![Join Us]()